-You’ve created your amazing app, and you’ve learned the basics about licensing.
+You’ve created your amazing solution, and you’ve learned the basics about licensing.
 Maybe you’ve even decided what kind of license to use.
-It’s time to set things up so that you can sell your app on AppExchange and track downloads.
+It’s time to set things up so that you can sell your solution on AppExchange and track downloads.

 This is where the License Management Application (LMA) comes in.
 The LMA keeps records on installs and licenses and provides basic tools that help you support your customers.
 Salesforce distributes it as a managed package that normally lives in your business org.

 When you've configured the LMA, keeping track of licenses is simple.
-Whenever a prospect installs your app, the LMA creates two records in the org where it's installed:
+Whenever a prospect installs your solution, the LMA creates two records in the org where the LMA is installed:

 - A Lead record that identifies the prospect

-- A License record for that prospect, based on the licensing terms for your app
+- A License record for that prospect, based on the licensing terms for your solution

 Request Access to the LMA

-- From the Salesforce Partner Community, select Support.
+- Log in to the Salesforce Partner Community.